lohrbini/OnlyJules/README.md

-# OnlyJules
+# flaskStreamR

-**OnlyJules** is a web application designed for managing and viewing RTSP camera streams.
-OnlyJules provides an easy-to-use interface for monitoring multiple camera feeds and managing camera settings.
+**flaskStreamr** is a web application designed for managing and viewing RTSP camera streams.
+It provides an easy-to-use interface for monitoring multiple camera feeds and managing camera settings.

 ## Features